i-love-coffee-i-love-tea/mocp-bookmark-manager.sh/README.md

 This script might be useful to you, if you identify with at least some of these statements

 * you feel at home when you have shell in front of you
 * you like to listen to long audio files
-* you need a simple way to set browsable marks at audio file positions, with ratings and comments
+* you're looking for a simple way to set browsable marks at audio file positions, with ratings and comments
 * you don't like to throw massive (system) resources on simple problems